VITObelgium/E-shape/Pilot1/Notebooks/readme.md

 1. **Emergence_detection_service.ipynb**

     This notebook will showcase on how the user can retrieve emergence dates for the input fields.
-    In-situ data retrieved from CropObserve was used to calibrate the model.
+    In-situ data retrieved from a field campaign was used to calibrate the model.
 Note that this model is calibrated on only a limited set of fields.
 A more robust model      that will be able to deal with estimating emergence of different crops across different regions will be available soon.

 2. **Harvest_detection_service.ipynb**